awslabs/amazon-redshift-utils/src/AnalyzeVacuumUtility/README.md

 #### analyze-flag

 Flag to turn ON/OFF ANALYZE functionality (True or False).
-If you want run the script to only perform ANALYZE on a schema or table, set this value ‘False’ : Default = ‘True’.
+If you want run the script to only perform ANALYZE on a schema or table, set this value ‘False’ : Default = ‘False’.

 #### vacuum-flag

 Flag to turn ON/OFF VACUUM functionality (True or False).
-If you want run the script to only perform VACUUM on a schema or table, set this value ‘False’ : Default = ‘True’.
+If you want run the script to only perform VACUUM on a schema or table, set this value ‘False’ : Default = ‘False’.

 #### vacuum-parameter